BenLee8602/clonestagram/docs/components.md

 ## likes
 displays a list of users that have liked a specified target (given by route parameter `id`)

+### route parameters
+- `id` object id of the target to display likes for

 ### example
 ```jsx